roman-milk/roman-milk.github.io/serendipity-blondie.md

+===

- ****** Serendipity: Blondie ****** byTx_Tall_Tales© She went to bed over 5 hours ago.
+She went to bed over 5 hours ago.
 And I've spent the last 4 and a half hours trying to capture on paper this incredible experience.
 It's 4:00 am now.
 It'll be a bitch getting up in the morning, but I'm glad I've captured as much of this as possible while it's still fresh in my mind.

  -------------------------------------